-A son of a prominent musicologist, Daniel Raiskin grew up in St. Petersburg.
-He attended music school and later the celebrated conservatory in his native city, where he studied violin, viola and conducting.
-At the age of twenty, Daniel Raiskin left the Soviet Union to continue his studies in Amsterdam and Freiburg.
+Daniel Raiskin grew up in St. Petersburg.
+He studied violin, viola and conducting in his native city and left the Soviet Union at the age of twenty to continue his studies in Amsterdam and Freiburg.
 Inspired to take up the baton by an encounter with the distinguished teacher Lev Savich, he also took classes with Maestri such as Mariss Jansons, Neeme Järvi, Milan Horvat, Woldemar Nelson und Jorma Panula.
 Raiskin, who cultivates a broad repertoire, often looks beyond the mainstream in his strikingly conceived programmes.

 lcomplete english biography as pdf file